Skip to main content

 The Body’s Internal Messaging Service

-Your is the body’s hormonal communication grid.
+Your endocrine system is the body’s hormonal communication grid.
 Think of hormones as precise messages sent through your bloodstream, each carrying a specific instruction for a target cell.
 Testosterone, for instance, instructs muscle cells to repair and grow.
 Insulin directs cells to absorb glucose from the blood for energy.

 Cortisol orchestrates the body’s response to stress.
 This constant, dynamic communication ensures your body can adapt, function, and thrive.
-A focuses only on the outcomes of these messages, like your weight or blood sugar reading, without assessing the clarity and efficiency of the messaging service itself, is observing smoke without investigating the fire.
+A wellness program that focuses only on the outcomes of these messages, like your weight or blood sugar reading, without assessing the clarity and efficiency of the messaging service itself, is observing smoke without investigating the fire.

-A program is when it honors this complexity.
+A program is reasonably designed when it honors this complexity.
 It must provide feedback that is both meaningful and actionable to the individual.
 It must move beyond population averages to help you understand your own unique physiology.
 This requires looking at the systems that control function, starting with the primary hormonal axes that govern well-being.

 A truly health-promoting wellness program must validate an individual’s lived experience by examining the endocrine system, the root of metabolic function and vitality.